bogliosimone/similaripy/README.md

 To overcome this, I developed high-performance versions of the core similarity functions in Cython and OpenMP.
 Encouraged by my teammates, I open-sourced this work to help others solve similar challenges.

-🙏 Thanks to my Creamy Fireflies friends for their support!
+Thanks to my Creamy Fireflies friends for the support! 🙏

-## License
+## 📄 License

 This project is released under the MIT License.

-## Citation
+## 🔖 Citation

 If you use SimilariPy in your research, please cite: